+The University of Melbourne’s Middle Eastern Manuscript Collection was established as a research and teaching tool in the 1960’s by Professor Emeritus John Bowman, Professor of Middle Eastern Studies at the University of Melbourne.
 The core of the Middle Eastern Studies Collection was given to the University of Melbourne Library in 1972 by the then Department of Middle Eastern Studies.
-The collection consisted chiefly of microfilms, but included more than 100 original manuscripts housed from that time onwards in the Special Collections.
+Arabic and Persian manuscripts are strongly represented in the collection, but there are also several Syriac, Urdu, Ethiopic, Sanskrit and Turkish texts.
+It included more than 100 original manuscripts housed from that time onwards in the Special Collections.
 Over time this has grown to 183 manuscripts, many of which are beautiful works of art with interesting calligraphy and decoration.

 Access and Availability